Brain-friendly studying is a method of studying to make studying easier and faster.

 Technique 2: Time Management

-When you have your goal outlined and you know what you have to do on a daily basis, you need to manage your time.
+When you have your goal outlined and know what you have to do daily, you need to manage your time.
 Do you have the time to achieve your daily goal?

 People like Bill Gates and Elon Musk have time to study during the day.
 Do you think you are busier than them?